SVG logo by Gaëtan Tapon (Paris, France)

 Rewrite in C

-For non-technical reasons, RefPerSys has tentatively being rewritten in C in october 2021 to spring 2022.
+For non-technical reasons, RefPerSys is being rewritten in C in october 2021 to spring 2022.
 That software (GPLv3+) is downloadable from github.com/RefPerSys/refpersys-in-c.

 forum